SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 “publicly	owned”	open	space.
 The	owning	agencies	include	public	and	non-profits,	but currently	the	private	owners	and	properties	under	the	use	of	easements	are	excluded.

+The data available via SPM represents CPAD v.
+2014a for the six (6) counties in the SCAG region.
+The data was reviewed by local jurisdictions during the SCAG’s local input process for the 2016-2040 RTP/SCS, between August 2013 and February 2015, and updated by SCAG to incorporated local jurisdictions’ review comments.
-The	data	available	via SPM	is	presented by	ownership	(column “LAYER”) and	reflects	the local	inputs	received	by	August	22,	2014.
+The	data	available	via SPM	is	presented by	ownership and	reflects	the local	inputs	received	by	February 2015.

 ### Table	A2: CPAD	Holdings	by	Ownership – Legend
 |	Symbol	|	Value	|